 The amount of the Out-of-Pocket Maximum is shown in the Summary of Benefit Chart in Appendix A of this EOC.
-Once you reach this amount your plan pays 100% of the Allowed Amount for Covered Services.
+This amount is the most you pay for Cost Sharing for Essential Health Benefits during a policy period (usually a year).
+Once you reach this amount your plan pays 100% of the Allowed Amount.
 Not all payments you make are counted towards the Out-of-Pocket Maximum.
 The Out-of-Pocket Maximum does not include, for example:

-- Any part if the premium paid for the policy - Any payment you make for non-covered services - Payments made for specific benefits for which Coinsurance or Deductibles are excluded from the Out-of-Pocket Maximum - Any payment for drugs obtained through the use of a manufacturer drug coupon program
+- Any part if the premium paid for the policy - Any payment you make for non-covered services - Payments made for benefits which are not Essential Health Benefits (see the definition of Essential Health Benefits in Section 15) - Any payment for drugs obtained through the use of a manufacturer drug coupon program